AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 2. Rate the importance of each muscle according to your goals.
 3. Focus on your weak areas.
 4. Use the rotation principle.
+## STEP 7 - Choose Your Training Time